sveco/cfeed/README.md

 UI section of config can be used to customize look and feel of application.

+TODO: In the future, I plan to change how UI is configured, by providing layout template in for each displayed UI element.

 ***UI.Strings***

 Formatting for various UI elements.
 Formatting string must start by % followed by specific identifier, dependant on type of element displayed.
 To define column width use following format: